Commandos 2: Men of Courage: Plot

 In July 1942, the commandos land on the strongly fortified Savo Island to disable the large artillery guns, before Operation Watchtower can commence.
 While on the island, they are assisted by a castaway named Wilson.
 After destroying the artillery and rescuing a downed American pilot, he returns the favour by piloting a Kawanishi H8K to help them escape the island, but not before telling them of a gold monkey statue which is symbolic to the Japanese.
 O'Hara steals it as a souvenir.

 In Spring of 1944, the commandos are sent to Haiphong, Indochina, destroying the port's fuel depots and infiltrating the Japanese aircraft carrier Shinano.
-While out at sea, the commandos sabotage the rudder of every A6M Zero and report the carrier's position before escaping in two intact Zeroes.
+While out at sea, the commandos sabotage the rudder of every Mitsubishi A6M Zero and report the carrier's position before escaping in two intact Zeroes.
 The Shinano is then bombed by American Vought F4U Corsairs.

-Following their tour of duty in the Pacific, the commandos are recalled to the Western Front for the Normandy invasion.
-During the battle of Cherbourg, they rescue a wounded Private Smith, and with the help of American soldiers, successfully defend the town from waves of German infantry and Panzer III tanks.
+Following their tour of duty in the Pacific, the commandos are recalled to the Western Front for the Battle of Normandy.
+During the Battle of Cherbourg, they rescue a wounded Private Smith, and with the help of American soldiers, successfully defend the town from waves of German infantry and Panzer III tanks.
 A few months later, Toledo is captured and taken to Colditz Castle where he is to be executed.
 The commandos save him and they help the prisoners of war housed there escape by disguising them in German uniform.
 While the prisoners escape, the commandos acquire top secret documents from three high-ranking German officers, revealing plans to devastate Paris with planted explosives before it is liberated.

-In August 1944, the entire commando corps arrive in Paris and thwart plans to destroy much of the city, before leaving in an airship from the top of the Eiffel Tower.
+In August 1944, the commando corps arrive in Paris and thwart plans to destroy much of the city, before leaving in an airship from the top of the Eiffel Tower.

-Development
+Development and release

 Commandos 2 was developed on a budget of roughly $7 million.

+The game was released in 2001 for Microsoft Windows in North America on September 20, in the United Kingdom on September 28, and in Australia on October 5.
+It was released in 2002 for PlayStation 2 in North America on August 27, in the United Kingdom on September 6, and in Australia on February 6, 2004.
+It released for Xbox in the United Kingdom on September 13, 2002, in North America on September 17, and in Australia on February 6, 2004.
+Developed by Zonic and published by Feral Interactive, a port for Mac OS X was released on June 3, 2005, as part of Commandos Battle Pack, a compilation bundling the game with its sequel Commandos 3: Destination Berlin (2003).

+A remastered version of the game, Commandos 2 – HD Remaster, featuring updated graphics and controls, developed by Yippee!
+Entertainment and published by Kalypso Media was released in 2020: for Microsoft Windows on January 24, PlayStation 4 and Xbox One on September 18, and for the Nintendo Switch on December 4.